v-gb/ocamlmig/doc/using.md

     - They must be defined in a single-module library.
 Let's say the library is called `use_labels`, then the code above would live in `use_labels.ml`.
-    - `ocamlmig migrate` will not apply such transform automatically, this must be requested explicitly with a `-side-migration use_labels` flag.
+    - `ocamlmig migrate` will not apply such transform automatically, this must be requested explicitly with a `-extra-migration use_labels` flag.

     Currently, the following syntax is also supported: